 To object to and restrict the processing of your personal information.

 To request portability of your personal information.
-To withdraw consent where we have relied on your consent to process personal information by contacting your local Human Resources representative or emailing us at add email id .
+To withdraw consent where we have relied on your consent to process personal information by contacting your local Human Resources representative or emailing us at hrsharedservices@mmielr.com .
 The withdrawal of consent will not affect the lawfulness of processing based on consent before its withdrawal.

 To lodge a complaint with your local supervisory authority about our processing of your personal information.